alan-kudelko/DrinkCreator6000/README.md

 Temperature is regulated using Peltier elements coupled with an internal water cooling system, enclosed within the device chassis for thermal efficiency and thermal isolation.

-User input is handled via a PCF8574N I²C I/O expander, which generates interrupts only when button states change — minimizing CPU load and improving responsiveness.
+User input is handled via an MCP23017 I²C I/O expander, which generates interrupts only when button states change and buffers the last known button state — minimizing CPU load and improving responsiveness.
 System status, temperature data, and diagnostics are displayed on a 2004 character LCD screen driven over the I²C bus, allowing real-time monitoring directly from the front panel.

 > 🔧 Status: In development
 > 🧪 Goal: Create a fully functional, physical drink machine and explore structured multi-tasking using FreeRTOS AVR MCU.